tranhlok/nokia-arcade/README.md

 no return value.
 The main function simply calls all the function above and print out the score of user at the end of the game.
-It also has the code for the movement (how the computer transforms mouse motions into directions)//
+It also has the code for the movement (how the computer transforms mouse motions into directions)

-(b) The Snake Game //
+(b) The Snake Game
 This game builds up from three different modules: pygame, random and time.
 This game has 6 class: Food, Snake, Game, ScoreBoard The code start by import pygame, random and time module, copy all names in